 Inference criteria

 We will base our inference on frequentist and Bayesian full null model comparison.
-For frequentist statistics, we used the two-sided p-value for the fixed effects calculated in lmerTest using Satterthwaite’s denominator degrees of freedom.
-We will use drop1 function in R with Satterthwaite’s method to determine statistical significance of the predictors of interest, e.g. DBP_baseline:Age_change for H1, WMH_change for H2 and H3 (see Table 2).
-We will pool the results from the analyses of multiple imputed datasets by Rubin’s rules as implemented in mice’s function pool.Additionally, we applied a multivariate Wald test implemented as D1 in mice to compare models with and without the terms of interest age x DBP baseline and WMH change for multiple imputations.
+For frequentist statistics, we used the two-sided p-value for the fixed effects calculated in lmerTest using Satterthwaite’s denominator degrees of freedom. .Additionally, we applied a multivariate Wald test implemented as D1 in mice to compare models with and without the terms of interest age x DBP baseline and WMH change for multiple imputations.
 As we have directed hypotheses, we will use one-sided p-values (αTwoSided = 2 * αOneSided).
 We will Bonferroni-adjust for 3 tested hypotheses by dividing the alpha-level of 0.05 by 3 (αOneSided < 0.05/3).
-Practically, we will use αTwoSided =2* αOneSided /3 = 0.033 as threshold on the two-sided p-values we receive from lmerTest and the full-null model comparison with drop1.
+Practically, we will use αTwoSided =2* αOneSided /3 = 0.033 as threshold on the two-sided p-values we receive from lmerTest and D1..
 To obtain Bayes Factors, we will fit generalTestBF with the options whichModels="top", multicore = T, neverExclude = c("age_base", "^age_change$", "^DBP_base$", "^WHR_base$", "gender", "icv", "id") to the data.
 Subject is defined as a random effect and we will use the software’s default priors (i.e. JZS prior with a Cauchy prior on effect size and the Jeffreys prior on variance).
 We will extract Bayes Factors for the full model compared to models omitting the independent variables of interest.
 We will calculate one-sided Bayes factors by drawing from the posterior distribution 10 times and calculating the probability of finding the effect in the expected direction.
 Then, we will multiply the two-sided Bayes factor with this probability divided by 0.5 which represents equal likelihood of both directions (see https://gist.github.com/richarddmorey/7c1bd06a14384412f2145daee315c036 for an example).
 We will pool the Bayes factors by calculating the average and report the range of obtained Bayes factors from the five imputed datasets.
 We will interpret a Bayes Factor between 3 and 6 as moderate evidence, and a Bayes factor between 6 and 10 as positive evidence and above 10 as strong evidence in favor of the predictor.
 A Bayes Factor between 1/3 and 3 is deemed indecisive and a Bayes Factor smaller than 1/3 and 1/6 as moderate/strong evidence in favor of the null hypothesis.
 Bayes Factors will not be corrected for multiple comparisons as they inherently provide a lower false positive rate.
 Taken together, we will reject the null hypothesis if p<0.033 and BF>3.
-We will accept the null hypothesis if p>0.033 and BF < 1/3 (see supplementary Table 2).
+We will accept the null hypothesis if p>0.033 and BF < 1/3 (see supplementary Table 8).

 Transformations & Checking of Assumptions